OJB-Quantum/Critical-Questions/README.md

 [![License](https://img.shields.io/badge/Creative_Commons-License-green)](https://choosealicense.com/licenses/cc-by-4.0) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OJB-Quantum/Effective-Google-Search-Tips/main)

 A list of terms that can generally be asked face-to-face or entered into a browser search bar to return useful and critical information in various formats.
 (I compiled this list over a number of years through trial and error and thinking of ways to identify loopholes in reality, to some extent).
 This can be used to inspire a way to ask critical questions as well, towards the goal of comprehensive understanding and idea/context generation.
+By finding better answers to more of each question or query from the table below, more context can be gained about a topic.
 Written by Onri Jay Benally, an Indigenous American quantum hardware engineer.

 http://www.acgov.org/searchhelp.htm is a nice starting point, but not the end.
 The list I created below can be viewed as supplementary.
 Additionally, a careful sequence of searches based on the list can be performed using ethical web scraping libraries if needed, examples provided in here.